Maximizing Mental Agility to Improve Creativity

 - Making Connections: Our best thinking comes from understanding causes, but we often fail to do this.
 How we can turn this knowledge into more powerful thinking.

 - Using Analogy and Similarity: The mind is constantly re-using old ideas in new situations.
 How we can train ourselves to use this natural skill to be consistently more creative.

 - Active Memory: Improving the quality of what we remember by actively managing the quality of what we learn.

 - Defining Your Goals: Most people fail to reach their goals because they fail to take a ‘productive pause’ to think about how they will achieve them.

-Early registration is encouraged.
-Class size is limited and often filled to capacity.
+We encourage early registration.
+Class size is limited and often fills to capacity.
 We request registrations with payment at least three weeks in advance of the program start date.